Passengers of hijacked Libyan plane arrive in Tripoli - Nigeria Today

 Libya has descended into chaos since the 2011 overthrow of former President Muammar Gaddafi in an armed revolt.

-The post Passengers of hijacked Libyan plane arrive in Tripoli appeared first on BusinessDay : News you can trust.
+The post Passengers of hijacked Libyan plane arrive in Tripoli appeared first on Vanguard News.

 Follow us on twitter @NigeriaTodayNG